-Using Windows + Left/Right/Up/Bottom hotkey you can position a window to any corner of the screen.
-This feature is nothing but an extended version of snap feature introduced in Windows 7.
+Using Windows + Left/Right/Up/Bottom hotkey, you can position a window to any corner of the screen.
+This feature is nothing but an extended version of the snap feature introduced in Windows 7.

-In addition to above mentioned newly introduced keyboard shortcuts in Windows 10, following are some very useful but lesser known keyboard shortcuts that you might find handy.
+In addition to the above mentioned newly introduced keyboard shortcuts in Windows 10, the following are some of the handy but lesser-known keyboard shortcuts that you might find helpful.
 Note that these are not new keyboard shortcuts and were exist in previous Windows versions as well.

 Ctrl + Shift + N